Section 127 of the Constitution Act, 1867: Text of section 127

 127 If any Person being at the passing of this Act a Member of the Legislative Council of Canada, Nova Scotia, or New Brunswick, to whom a Place in the Senate is offered, does not within Thirty Days thereafter, by Writing under his Hand, addressed to the Governor General of the Province of Canada or to the Lieutenant Governor of Nova Scotia or New Brunswick (as the Case may be), accept the same, he shall be deemed to have declined the same; and any Person who, being at the passing of this Act a Member of 'the Legislative Council of Nova Scotia or New Brunswick, accepts a Place in the Senate, shall thereby vacate his Seat in such Legislative Council.

 Section 127 was found in Part IX of the Constitution Act, 1867, dealing with miscellaneous provisions of a general nature.
-It was repealed by the Statute Law Revision Act 1893, a statute of the British Parliament.
+It was repealed in 1893 as part of a general statute law revision.

 Purpose and interpretation

 The Senate of Canada is the upper house of the Parliament of Canada.
 Senators are appointed, not elected.
 Prior to Confederation, the Province of Canada, New Brunswick and Nova Scotia each had bicameral parliaments, with the upper house termed the Legislative Council.

 The Quebec Resolutions provided that positions in the new Senate of Canada would be offered to current members of the provincial legislative councils, in proportion to the representation of the government and opposition members, so that "all political parties may as nearly as possible be fairly represented."
-This principle was not expressly included in the Act itself, but was implemented in the initial appointments to the Senate, which were largely drawn from the provincial legislative councils.
+This principle was not expressly included in the act itself, but was implemented in the initial appointments to the Senate, which were largely drawn from the provincial legislative councils.

-This section of the Act provided the mechanism for offers to be made to members of the legislative councils, prior to the Royal Proclamation being issued to bring the Act into force.
+This section of the act provided the mechanism for offers to be made to members of the legislative councils, prior to the Royal Proclamation being issued to bring the act into force.
 Once an offer of a Senate position was made, a legislative councillor had 30 days to signify whether he accepted the position.
 If so, his name would be included in the royal proclamation.
 A person appointed to the Senate in this way gave up their seat in the provincial legislative council.

 Repeal

 Section 127 was repealed by the British Parliament in 1893, in the Statute Law Revision Act 1893.
-The revision act was of a "housekeeping" nature, repealing statutory provisions which no longer had any purpose.
+The revision act was of a housekeeping nature, repealing statutory provisions which no longer had any purpose.
 Since the initial senators had been appointed in 1867, section 127 was no longer needed and was repealed.